pressi-g/tabular-q-learning/README.md

   - `output_logs.txt`: Text file containing the output logs of the application.
   - `q_learning_hyperparameter_results.csv`: CSV file containing the results of Q-Learning hyperparameter search.
   - `q_learning.py`: Implements the Q-Learning algorithm.
+  - `q_values_q_learning_best.pkl`: Pickle file to store the learned Q-values from Q-Learning, trained on the best hyperparameters.
-  - `q_values_q_learning.pkl`: Pickle file to store the learned Q-values from Q-Learning.
+  - `q_values_q_learning.pkl`: Pickle file to store the learned Q-values from Q-Learning, trained on the best shared hyperparameters.
+  - `q_values_sarsa_best.pkl`: Pickle file to store the learned Q-values from SARSA, trained on the best hyperparameters.
-  - `q_values_sarsa.pkl`: Pickle file to store the learned Q-values from SARSA.
+  - `q_values_sarsa.pkl`: Pickle file to store the learned Q-values from SARSA, trained on the best shared hyperparameters.
   - `render_optimal_policy.py`: Renders the optimal policy learned by the agent.
   - `run_grid_search.py`: Script to run the grid search for optimal hyperparameters.
   - `sarsa_hyperparameter_results.csv`: CSV file containing the results of SARSA hyperparameter search.